pokowaka/atreus-firmware/README.md

 to upload: `OPT_DEFS=-DPCBDOWN make upload KEYMAP=qwerty
 USB=/dev/ttyACM0`.

+Formerly you would have to specify `SWAPCOLUMNS` or `PCBFLIP` for boards that had the labeled side facing up, but this is now the default.

 ## Teensy 2

 This codebase defaults to targeting the most recent PCB-based design